-A glazed ham is the star of an Easter dinner and a ham is also a must for my family at Thanksgiving and Christmas dinners as well.
-You can make an outstanding honey baked ham with a few simple ingredients for a fraction of the price!
+A glazed ham is the star of an Easter dinner, and a ham is also a must for my family at Thanksgiving and Christmas dinners as well.
+You can make an outstanding baked honey ham with a few simple ingredients for a fraction of the price!

 How To Make A Glaze For Ham

 Our sweet, tangy ham glaze recipe is so easy to make!
 And there’s no need to cook the glaze ahead of time!

 - Bowl: Measure all of the honey glaze ingredients and pour them into a bowl.